joindin/joindin-web2/README.md

 ### CODE STYLE

 Please do your best to ensure that any code you contributed adheres to the PSR2 coding style.
-You can run php codesniffer an individual file like so:
+You can run php codesniffer on an individual file like so:

 ```bash
 vendor/bin/phpcs path/of/filename.php